Work samples

 They submitted the program to the Orpheus Classical record label for recording consideration in April, 2020.

 The Orpheus Classical artistic commission in Europe and America unanimously accepted the recording project based on the artists’ outstanding talent and distinctive artistic personalities.
 The commission granted a sponsorship proposal consisting of 75% of the production costs related to recording the repertoire for an album.
-The album has a tentative release date in August, 2021.
+The album was released in September of 2021, and is now available on all streaming platforms.

-This album will showcase the work of Baltimore artists in every facet: musicians Annie Gill and Andrew Stewart live and work in Baltimore, as do project recording engineer David Sexton, master recording engineer Ed Tetrault, and project photography by Roy Cox.
+The album showcases the work of Baltimore artists in every facet: musicians Annie Gill and Andrew Stewart live and work in Baltimore, as do project recording engineer David Sexton, master recording engineer Ed Tetrault, and project photographer Roy Cox.
 Through the digital release of this project, the work of Baltimore artists will reach an international audience.

 Ms. Gill is an avid performer of Czech and Slovak repertoire, having roots in the Slovak culture through her mother’s family, the Karaffas.
 Originally from the village of Livov (in the Prešov Region of north-east Slovakia), the Karaffas immigrated to the United States in the early 1900s.
 Although she grew up with many Slovak traditions during her childhood, Ms. Gill began a more intensive study of Czech and Slovak repertoire when she incorporated the songs of Dvořák into her Winner’s Recital performance as the top Prize Winner in the 2012 Art Song Festival of Toledo, OH.
 Ms. Gill was then invited by festival faculty member Dr. Timothy Cheek, a prominent Czech-language vocal coach and author of Singing in Czech: A Guide to Czech Lyric Diction and Vocal Repertoire, for further study in the Czech Republic.
 In 2013, Ms. Gill attended the Moravian Masterclass in Brno, where she worked with Dr. Cheek and Mirka Zemanová (a Czech language coach and musicologist).